 - recommended minimum number of instruments used as a function of the PV system scale

 The 2017 version of the standard recognises that the solar irradiance measurement is one of the weakest links in the measurement chain.
-It specifies for each class of monitoring system the pyranometer class that must be used, including required instrument ventilation and heating, azimuth and tilt angle accuracy.
+It specifies for each class of monitoring system the pyranometer class that must be used, including required instrument heating, azimuth and tilt angle accuracy.
 It also defines cleaning and calibration intervals for pyranometers.
 The standard also defines requirements for measurement of module- and air temperature, wind speed and direction, soiling ratio, and (AC and DC) current and voltage.

 Why heating and ventilation?